SGR J1745−2900

 SGR J1745−2900, or PSR J1745−2900, is the first-discovered magnetar orbiting the black hole Sagittarius A*, in the center of the Milky Way.
 The magnetar was discovered in 2013 using the Effelsberg 100-m Radio Telescope, the Nancay Decimetric Radio Telescope, and the Jodrell Bank Lovell Telescope.
-The magnetar has a period of 3.76 s and a magnetic flux density of ∼ 1010 T (1014 G).
-The magnetar is 0.33 ly from the central black hole.
+The magnetar has a period of 3.76 s and a magnetic flux density of ~ 1010 T (1014 G).
+The magnetar, which is also a pulsar, is 0.33 ly from the central black hole.

-The object offers an unparalleled tool for probing the ionized interstellar medium (ISM) toward the Galactic Center (GC), and a possible way to test quantum gravity effects.
+The object helps researchers probe the ionized interstellar medium (ISM) toward the Galactic Center (GC), and could be useful in testing quantum gravity effects.